-Why Malicious Actors Love PowerShell Attacks and How to Defend Them
+Why Malicious Actors Love PowerShell Attacks (and How to Defend Against Them)

-First, it is imperative to understand the importance and use cases of this task automation and configuration management tool developed by Microsoft.
-As an open-source solution, PowerShell can be installed on various platforms including Windows, macOS, and Linux systems.
-Based on the .NET framework, PowerShell helps to automate and solve tedious administrative tasks, thus reducing human intervention within IT processes.
+First, it's imperative to understand the importance and use cases of this task automation and configuration management tool.
+As an open-source solution, PowerShell can be installed on various platforms including Windows, macOS, and Linux.
+Based on the .NET (.NET ore for v7.x) framework, PowerShell helps to automate and solve tedious administrative tasks, thus reducing human intervention.

-IT and Cybersecurity professionals such as security engineers and system administrators use PowerShell for various purposes; for example, PowerShell allows a user to implement automated security solutions that are dependent on specific services running on multiple servers.
+IT and cybersecurity professionals such as security engineers and system administrators use PowerShell for various purposes.
+For example, PowerShell allows a user to implement automated security solutions that are dependent on specific services running on multiple servers.
 This saves processing time and allows the user to focus on other IT requirements.
-Overall, PowerShell enables users to complete multiple system tasks within minutes when compared with manual and labor-intensive deployments.
+Overall, PowerShell enables users to complete multiple system tasks within minutes when compared with manual deployments.

 In sophisticated attacks, attackers not only rely on PowerShell because it is dynamic, but because it allows them to take advantage of the "living-off-the-land" attack tactic.
 This concept of using trusted or pre-installed tools to carry out nefarious activities is not limited to PowerShell, but PowerShell has been increasingly used in successful ransomware and backdoor attacks.

-1. As a critical aspect of the native Windows OS, PowerShell gives malicious actors a suitable cover for carrying out exploits.
-Native Windows OS tools are less suspicious to security professionals, making it difficult for IT security teams to identify attack vectors for proper sanitation.
+1. As a critical aspect of the native Windows OS, PowerShell gives a suitable cover for carrying out exploits.
+Native Windows OS tools are less suspicious to security professionals, making it difficult for security teams to identify attack vectors for proper sanitation.

-2. PowerShell provides easy access to the Windows API, allowing malicious actors to perform automation tasks and administrative activities without risking being blocked by the administrators or the IT security team.
+2. PowerShell provides easy access to the Windows API, allowing malicious actors to perform automation tasks and administrative activities without risking being blocked.

 3. PowerShell libraries are readily available as an open-source tool, which allows threat actors to easily modify and/or weaponize PowerShell functionalities within arbitrary processes.